 🥘 Cooking Chorizo Fried Rice

 Now, on to the cooking of the fried rice.
-To start the cooking process, heat the wok and add the chorizo pieces.
+Heat the wok to medium-high and add the chorizo pieces to start the cooking process.
 Cook until browned and fully cooked (approximately 5-8 minutes).

 Make sure to break them apart during cooking.
-Remove from the wok, discard any excess fat, and set aside.
+Once cooked, remove from the wok, discard any excess fat, and set aside.

 Next, add half a teaspoon of sesame oil and avocado oil to the wok and saute the onion for a couple of minutes.
 Then add the garlic and saute for one more minute.